cloudfoundry/postgres-release/README.md

 ### Considerations after a successfull deployment

-Post upgrade, both old and new databases are kept.
-The old database moved to `/var/vcap/store/postgres/postgres-previous`.
+In case a copy of the old database is kept (see considerations above), the old database is moved to `/var/vcap/store/postgres/postgres-previous`.
 The postgres-previous directory will be kept until the next postgres upgrade is performed in the future.
 You are free to remove this if you have verified the new database works and you want to reclaim the space.

 ### Recovering a failure during deployment